exoplatform/exo-documentation/docs/GettingStarted.rst

 -----------------

 The News application displays all the articles posted in the spaces that you have access to, as well as the articles pinned on the home page.
-This application is accessible through the ``News`` link  in the left navigation.
+This application is accessible through the app center if configured.

 |image187|